It is great when you have someone to show you how to rug hook. But what if you don’t have that someone? I host rug hooking live lessons every week.

 What happens during the rug hooking live lesson?

-Each week I choose a topic based on your questions.
+Each week I choose a topics based on your questions.
 I develop an entire lesson with examples and graphics and then deliver it live.
 You have the opportunity to ask questions about the topic so the lesson becomes as complete as possible.

 After the live rug hooking lesson, I edit out all the stuff that happens during the live broadcast that does not add to the lesson, such as, dogs barking, me jumping up to find something, or any other interruption, because life happens.